threefoldtech/0-core/docs/monitoring/README.md

 ```

-<a id="config></a>
 ## Configuring Monitoring

-The built-in/default monitoring is scheduled to run automatically as defined in the `conf/monitor.toml` configuration file:
+The built-in Zero-OS monitoring process is scheduled to run automatically as defined in the `conf/monitor.toml` configuration file:

 ```
 [startup."monitor.cpu"]